Mariah Carey Hair Stylist Arrested: 400 Adderall, Oxycodone, Xanax On Plane

 Mariah and her daughter Monroe wore matching tracksuit dresses, while 5-year-old Moroccan matched his father in an orange sleeveless jumper.

 Excited to take #demkids to the Kids’ Choice Awards today!
-Trying on a matching ensemble with RoeRoe while @NickCannon is dressing Rocky ???? #KidsChoiceAwards
+Trying on a matching ensemble with RoeRoe while @NickCannon is dressing Rocky???? #KidsChoiceAwards

 A post shared by Mariah Carey (@mariahcarey) on